AduetDabral1/Python-and-ML/Project 9 - Customer Segmentation/README.md

 In this project, exploratory data analysis is performed.
 Moreover, the algorithm assumptions are checked.
 K-means is applied to segment customers obtaining a graph and the customer segments.
 It is also shown how to predict to which segment a new customers belongs to. customers.csv dataset used to perform the analysis.

+The whole analysis was done using Jupyter Notebook and Python, using libraries such as: pandas, numpy, matplotlib, scikit-learn and seaborn.